-Strandliners is excited to be delivering a ‘Preventing Plastic Pollution’ project in the Rother, supported by The Rivers Trust, Sea-Changers, Rother District Council and local donors.
-This project is the first of its kind in the UK, recording environmental plastic pollution across river catchments.
-We are looking for litter picking groups and concerned residents near the River Rother or any of its tributaries.
+Strandliners was pleased to take part in a Preventing Plastic Pollution (PPP) project in the Rother catchment, supported by The Rivers Trust, Sea-Changers, Rother District Council and a local donor.
+This project was the first of its kind, recording environmental plastic pollution across river catchments in England and Northern France.

 60% to 80% of coastal plastic pollution has inland sources and rivers are a major pathway.
 If all plastic waste in the environment is picked, bagged and binned, little proactive mitigation is possible, whereas if the plastic pollution is identified and recorded, reduction strategies can be planned at local and national scales.